 Christmas Reflections

 Do you remember the incredible Christmas when you were young and Santa brought you exactly what you wanted?
-Was it a Lionel Train set or img_8402the doll you saw in the window at Younkers all dressed up in a red velvet holiday gown?
+Was it a Lionel Train set or the doll you saw in the window at Younkers all dressed up in a red velvet holiday gown?

 I grew up in a small farming community that was nothing like Menomonie, WI where I live now.
 In the eyes of a child, it was every bit as glamorous.
 Don’t get me wrong.
 We decorated our little town just like the big cities.
 There were wreaths and lights all the way down our two-block-long main street.